-On a distributed DAML ledger, there are no guarantees that ledger time or record time are strictly increasing.
-The only guarantee is that ledger time is increasing with causality.
+On a distributed DAML ledger, there are no guarantees that ledger effective time or relative time are strictly increasing.
+The only guarantee is that ledger effective time is increasing with causality.
 That is, if a transaction

 TX2 depends on a transaction

-TX1, then the ledger enforces that the LT of
+TX1, then the ledger enforces that the LET of

 TX2 is greater than or equal to that of